Personalized Hazel Storybook — Make Her the Hero

 Can I create multiple stories for Hazel with different themes?

 Absolutely!
 Many families create a collection of stories for Hazel, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Hazel experience being the hero in new ways, which is wonderful for a child with natural qualities.
+Each story lets Hazel experience being the hero in new ways, which is great for a child with natural qualities.

 Can I add Hazel's photo to the storybook?